 Scanning papers into digital documents plays an essential part to build an environment-friendly workplace.
 But there arose the issue to deal with scanned documents for editing.
-Luckily, Google OCR allows us to OCR scanned documents in Google Drive/Docs.
+Luckily, Google has OCR tool that allows us to OCR scans in Google Drive/Docs.

-In this article, we will test PDF OCR and Image OCR in Docs, revealing all facts about it and offer the tutorial on how to use Google OCR.
-Also, there are solutions available if Google Drive OCR not working.
+In this article, we will reveal all the facts about OCR in Google Drive, and offer the tutorial on how to OCR scan, PDF or image in Google Drive.
+Also, there are solutions available if Google Drive OCR not working for you.

 What is Google OCR?
 The answer will begin with brief information about what is OCR.